mmenozzi/mmenozzi.github.io/_posts/2016-01-22-php-web-development-with-docker.md

 	$ docker run -p 80:80 webgriffe/php-apache-base

 The `-p` option allows to map a port of the host to a port of the container.
 As you know Apache, by default, exposes port 80 so with `-p 80:80` I can connect to port 80 of my host and "see" Apache running on the container.
 Thanks to the Dockerfile I can also build a custom container for a project with specific needs.
-For example if in another project where I need PHP 5.5 and the PHP mongodb extension I can place a Dockerfile in my project directory with something like this:
+For example, if in another project I need PHP 5.5 and the PHP mongodb extension then I can place a Dockerfile in my project directory with something like this:

 	FROM webgriffe/php-apache-base:5.5
-	RUN docker-php-ext-install mongo // I didn't really tested this line (it's only an example)
+	RUN docker-php-ext-install mongo // I have not really tested this line (it's only an example)

 Then I can build the container from the Dockerfile (assuming it’s in the current working directory):

 	$ docker build -t my-container-name .
 	$ docker run -p 80:80 my-container-name

-Develop PHP applications doesn't consist only into running it from Apache but also from running it from command line.
+Developing PHP applications doesn't consist only into running it from Apache but also from running it from command line.
 I may also need to run automated tests or install dependencies with Composer.
 When I need to do this, with Docker I can easily access to the PHP-Apache container through SSH:

 	manuele@host$ docker exec -ti php-apache-container-name /bin/bash